yuvrajsingla/reactjs-tutorial-extras/README.md

-This project follows the Tic Tac Toe tutorial at the [Reactjs website](https://reactjs.org/tutorial/tutorial.html).
+This project is extension of the Tic Tac Toe tutorial at the [ReactJS website](https://reactjs.org/tutorial/tutorial.html).

-Much of the code for the tutorial is similar to as seen on the above webpage with few formatting mismatches.
+On the webpage, they have listed a number of suggested improvements to the Tic Tac Toe at the end of the tutorial.
+Here I share my solutions to those tasks.
+Much of the starter code for the tutorial is similar to as seen on the above webpage with few formatting mismatches.

-Here I share my solutions to the suggested improvements to the Tic Tac Toe at the end of the tutorial.
+I have tried to have each commit with format 'Completed task X' to correspond to each task in order so that anyone can easily diff the specific changes for a particular task.

-Each commit corresponds to each task in order so that anyone can easily diff the specific changes for a particular task.
+I would love to have a discussion if you see any bugs or have a more optimized approach to any of the tasks.

-## Extras
+## Tasks

 ##### 1. Display the location for each move in the format (col, row) in the move history list.